RAddRiceee/BugPecker/README.md

 The above figure shows the overview of BugPecker.
 It consists of three components: (1) The *revision analyzer* constructs revision graphs from commits; (2) The *semantic matcher* calculates semantic similarity scores between bug reports and methods; (3) The *learner* locates buggy methods with a non-linear DNN that takes the semantic matching feature, the revised collaborative filtering feature, the bug fixing recency feature and bug fixing frequency feature as its input.

-We evaluated BugPecker on three open source projects.
+We evaluated BugPecker on three open source projects (AspectJ, SWT and Tomcat).
+The dataset and some intermediate data relevant to the experiment are available [here](https://jbox.sjtu.edu.cn/l/aoMeGs).
 The results show that BugPecker could localize bugs at method level more precisely than the baselines, which are [DNNLoc-m](https://doi.org/10.1109/ICPC.2017.24) and [BLIA 1.5](https://doi.org/10.1016/j.infsof.2016.11.002), and achieving a MAP of 0.263 and a MRR of 0.291.

 ## Revision analyzer